Employee Spotlight

 • We’ve created the selector with the createSelector() function.
 This is the best place for your complicated logic.

 The following code example is a bonus.
-In our store facade (the real one in anecdotes.ai), we check whether certain entities are initialized.
+In our store facade (the real one in Anecdotes.ai), we check whether certain entities are initialized.
 To avoid adding filter() operator to every facade property, we’ve added a generic selectEntitiesAfterInit pipeable function.
 It receives the selector, filters the desired values, and returns it.
 There you can chain any operators you want.

 Now, use the last specific pipeable function in the store facade (add it like an operator to the pipe of your store).